 - Less than 50°C – approximately 5 minutes for adults and children

-Thankfully, most tempering valves have a thermal shut-off feature that closes the cold and hot water inlet valves in event of a problem.
-If this isn’t the case with your tempering valve, you will at least be able to notice when your water is hotter than usual.
+Thankfully, most tempering valves have a thermal shut-off feature.
+This effectively closes the cold and hot water inlet valves in event of a problem.
+If this isn’t the case with yours, you will at least be able to notice when your hot water storage system is hotter than usual.

-If your tempering valve does fail and you notice your water temperature is too high, you should contact a professional plumber to fix the problem.
-Until the problem is solved, be sure to monitor any children when they are using hot water.
+If your tempering valve does fail and you notice your water temperature higher than normal, you should contact a professional plumber to fix the problem.
+Until you’ve solved the problem, be sure to monitor any children when they are using hot water.

 How Long Do Tempering Valves Last?

-We find most tempering valves need to be replaced due to a buildup.
-Your water contains minerals and other materials that can accumulate in your pipes and fixtures over time.
-This accumulation eventually impacts the performance of your fixture, and in severe cases will stop it working entirely.
+We find that a build-up of minerals and other materials is the most common reason for replacing tempering valves for hot water systems.
+Carried in the hot and cold water that moves through your plumbing, these minerals and other materials accumulate in your pipes and fixtures over time.
+This accumulation eventually impacts the performance of the hot water mixing valve in your fixture, and in severe cases will stop it from working entirely.

 This is why your plumbing system needs to be properly flushed by a plumber before they even begin installing a tempering valve.
-Regular flushing will also help to prolong the life of your tempering valve, a well as other plumbing fixtures!
+Regular flushing will also help to prolong the life of your valve as well as other plumbing fixtures!

 Tempering Valve Vs. Thermostatic Mixer

-Domestic homes require a tempering valve, however, businesses that care for children and the elderly, such as child care centres and nursing homes, use a different valve.
-This is the thermostatic mixing valve.
+Domestic homes require a tempering valve.
+However, businesses that care for children and the elderly, such as child care centres, secondary schools and nursing homes, use a thermostatic mixing valve.

-A thermostatic mixing valve works by the same mechanism as a tempering valve, but are faster to respond and are more accurate.
-Water temperature coming from a tempering valve is accurate within 3°C, while a thermostatic mixing valve is only out by 1°C!
+A thermostatic mixing valve works by the same mechanism as a tempering valve, but is both more accurate and faster to deliver a safe temperature.
+Water temperature coming from a tempering valve is accurate within 3°C, while a thermostatic mixing valve, is only out by 1°C!
 In addition, thermostatic mixing valves must be set no higher than 45°C.

-This is important for those with more compromised or sensitive skin, such as those in nursing homes.
+This lower temperature is important for those with more compromised or sensitive skin, such as those in nursing homes.
 45°C is a much safer temperature to prevent damage and injury here.

-To learn more about the best hot water system for your home, you can read Hot Water Systems: The Complete Guide.
-Contact Metropolitan Plumbing for your local tempering valve experts.
+Read Hot Water Systems: The Complete Guide to learn more about the best hot water system for your home.
+Contact Metropolitan Plumbing for your local heated water tempering valve experts.